top of page

 For the best results, here’s how to get ready:

 • Move furniture out of the room if possible.
-Clear the room or push items to the center of the room and cover them with drop cloths or plastic sheeting.
+Clear the room or push items to the center of the room and cover them with drop cloths or plastic sheets as an extra covering to keep everything protected.

 • Remove decor, outlet covers, and small items.
-Take down wall hangings, outlet covers, and small items to protect them and simplify the painting process.
+Take down wall hangings, outlet covers, personal items, and expensive electronics to protect them and simplify the painting process.

 • Address wall imperfections.
-Patch cracks or nail holes on interior walls ahead of time—we usually handle it as part of your bid.
+Patch cracks or nail holes on interior walls ahead of time—we usually handle it as part of your bid, and take care to prevent accidental damage during preparation.

 • Keep pets and children out of the area.
 Keep pets and kids away for safety and an uninterrupted paint job.